ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/basic/items.md

 ### <a name="extending-an-item"></a>Extending an Item

-If you want to add more complex behavior to your item, you would most likely extend the class and store it within the `item` package:
+If you want to add more complex behavior to your `Item`, you would most likely extend the class and store it within the `item` package:

 ```
 src/main/java/io/github/championash5357/tutorial